 - Gradual run-off the plan is closed to future accrual, and is supported by the company until all members have either left the plan or died.
 The trustees are likely to want to see a gradual de-risking of the plan's investment strategy over time.
 This is likely to be a lower-cost option relative to a full buyout solution, but the company still retains the risks of the pension plan. - Buy-out the plan's liabilities are secured with an insurance company through the purchase of annuities.
-This is likely to be the most expensive
+This is likely to be the most expensive option, but it allows the company to completely remove its pension plan liability.
+The bulk annuity market is currently very strong, with over £12 billion of buy-out and buy-in transactions completed in 2017, and 2018 set to be an even stronger year.

-- option, but it allows the company to completely remove its pension plan liability.
-The bulk annuity market is currently very strong, with over £12 billion of buy-out and buy-in transactions completed in 2017, and just over £20 billion expected for 2018. - Consolidation vehicle this new option may offer companies a third way of "settling" their DB liabilities.
-The UK Government is consulting on the legislative framework for authorisation and supervision of these arrangements.
+Consolidation vehicle - this new option may offer companies a third way of "settling" their DB liabilities.
+The UK Government is currently consulting on the legislative framework for authorisation and supervision of these arrangements.
 There are already two commercial consolidation vehicles in development, and we await the development of this market with interest.